NanoComp/meep/doc/docs/FAQ.md

 ### Are complex fields physical?

-No. Unlike quantum mechanics, complex fields are not physical in classical electromagnetism.
-In a linear system, one can always take the real part at the end of the simulation to obtain a physical result.
+No. Unlike quantum mechanics, complex fields in classical electromagnetics are not physical.
+In a linear system, one can always take the real part at the end of the computation to obtain a physical result.
 When there are nonlinearities, the physical interpretation is much more non-obvious.

-Note: specifying a complex amplitude for the sources does *not* imply complex fields.
-Unless `force_complex_fields` is set to `True` in the `Simulation` constructor, only the real part of the source is used.
+Note: specifying a complex amplitude for the source does *not* automatically yield complex fields.
+Unless the parameter `force_complex_fields=True` is specified, only the real part of the source is used.
 The complex amplitude is just a phase shift of the real sinusoidal source.

 Usage: Sources
 --------------